chloeccmt/Cross-Stitch/README.md

 # How to Cross-Stitch
 Cross-stitching is a type of needlework.
-It is a simple hand embroidery that is named for its X-shaped stitches.
+It is a simple hand embroidery named for its X-shaped stitches.
 The stitched are done on Aida.
 Aida is a specific material that has small holes in the fabric.
 Many people begin the activity because it is easy to master.

 ## Required Materials
 - Cross-stitch needle